California Bankruptcy Exemptions: What Can I Keep in Chapter 7

 Can I keep my house and my tax refunds in Chapter 7 bankruptcy?

 Even if you can keep your house in Chapter 7 bankruptcy, kiss your tax refunds goodbye.
 Probably not.
-But look at the bright side, you may be able to keep your home, so partial win?
+But look at the bright side, you may be able to keep your home, so partial win, especially on the important item?
 There are strategies on how you can keep both, but consult your local bankruptcy attorney.

 So if I file bankruptcy I lose things?